Tusamarco/proxy_sql_tools/readme.md

-                          1 make failover only if HG 8000 is specified in ProxySQL mysl_servers 2 use PXC_CLUSTER_VIEW to identify a server in the same segment 3 do whatever to keep service up also failover to another segment (use PXC_CLUSTER_VIEW) --single_writer    Active by default [single_writer = 1 ] if disable will allow to have multiple writers
+                          1 make failover only if HG 8000 is specified in ProxySQL mysl_servers 2 use PXC_CLUSTER_VIEW to identify a server in the same segment 3 do whatever to keep service up also failover to another segment (use PXC_CLUSTER_VIEW) --single_writer    Active by default [single_writer = 1 ] if disable will allow to have multiple writers --writer_is_also_reader Active by default [writer_is_also_reader =1].
+If disable the writer will be removed by the Reader Host group and will serve only reads inside the same transaction of the writes.

    Performance parameters